Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Historical Society of Alberta

 - projects seeking debt reduction such as repayment of loans or shortfall on completed projects

-- projects that have already been funded by the Alberta Historical Resources Foundation
+- projects that have already been funded by the Alberta government

 Expenses that are directly associated with research activities are eligible for funding, such as:

-- researching; writing and editing of manuscript or report
+- writing and editing of resulting manuscript, script or report

-- costs associated with cultural protocol such as gifting to Elders and knowledge keepers and organizing sharing circles
+- costs associated with cultural protocols such as gifting to Elders and knowledge keepers and organizing sharing circles

 - purchase of books, equipment such as cameras, computers and related hardware

-- fundraising, administration, time spent preparing grant application, planning or attending meetings, financial reporting and similar activities
+- fundraising, administration, grant application preparation, attending meetings, project planning, advising, managing, supervising, financial reporting and similar activities

-- expenses that are not directly and solely for the project such as cost of utilities, use of office equipment and office space
+- expenses that are not directly and solely for the project such as the cost of utilities (such as telephone, internet, cell phone); and the use of office equipment and office space

-- expenses associated with volunteer appreciation such as gifts, thank you cards (however, honorarium, gifting to Elders and knowledge keepers are eligible)
+- expenses associated with volunteer appreciation such as gifts, thank you cards (honoraria, gifts, meals to Elders and knowledge keepers are eligible)

 How to apply

 Step 2.
-Contact the program coordinator to check eligibility
+Contact the program coordinator for more information.

-Fill out the Research Grant Application Form (PDF, 241 KB).
+Fill out a paper or PDF copy the Heritage Awareness, Publication and Research Grant Application Form (PDF, 462 KB).